Effective Teaching Techniques

 Each lesson has:

-• content presented through interlinked schemas that form a comprehensive learning framework across primary school years
+• content that is part of a comprehensive learning framework

 • limited new information that builds on skills from the past lesson and reoccurs throughout subsequent lessons

-• skills that are initially acquired easily so students experience initial success, but later get increasingly complex, so students are continually challenged
+• skills that are initially acquired easily but become increasingly complex so students are continually challenged

-• adjustments and strategies for teachers to address gaps in learning before retesting students and moving on
+• adjustments and strategies to address gaps in learning before retesting students and moving on

-• built-in pedagogical scaffolding for student engagement strategies to keep engagement high.
+• built-in pedagogical scaffolding to keep engagement high.

 Image of students paying attention as teacher implements effective teaching strategies